dkorytov/lightcone_resample/FILE_DESCRIPTIONS.md

 --------------

 Scripts used figure out found bugs & issues.
-They were not used again after their purpose was done.
+They were not used again after their purpose was completed.

 [find_galaxies.py](find_galaxies.py)
 * Finds galaxies by hard coded ra/dec halo id.
 Saves basic halo and